Born and raised in Akron, Ohio, Dusty cut his teeth to the sounds of

 for freedom fighters everywhere.
 The video was directed by NY-based

 filmmaker Ernie Fritz.
-Ernie has directed videos for Bruce Springsteen,
+Mr. Fritz directed videos for Bruce Springsteen,

-Jeff Buckley, Ozzy Osborne, and more.
-It can be seen on YouTube.
+Jeff Buckley, Ozzy Osborne, et al., and can be seen on YouTube.

-2013 found me recording "Round & Round"for David Lynch's TM
+2013 found him releasing "Round & Round"for David Lynch's TM

 Music Foundation.
 All proceeds benefited the TM foundation and

-was available exclusively via iTunes.
-It's now on Bandcamp.
+it was released exclusively via iTunes.; now on Bandcamp.

-In 2015, I curated the very prestigious Acoustic Guitar Project
+In 2015, Dusty curated the prestigious Acoustic Guitar Project for

-Amazon, Rhapsody, Spotify, iTunes, and on this website.
+Amazon, Google Play, Spotify, iTunes, etc., and on this website.